-To disengage AutoStick® mode, hold the shift lever to the right (+) until "D" is once again displayed in the instrument cluster.
+- Transmission shifting will be more noticeable when AutoStick® is engaged. - The system may revert to automatic shift mode if a fault or overheat condition is detected. - To disengage AutoStick® mode, hold the shift lever to the right (+) until "D" is once again displayed in the instrument cluster.
 You can shift in or out of the AutoStick® mode at any time without taking your foot off the accelerator pedal.

 Do not downshift for additional engine braking on a slippery surface.
-The drive wheels could lose their grip and the vehicle could skid, causing an accident or personal injury.
+The drive wheels could lose their grip and the vehicle could skid, causing a collision or personal injury.